voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 ![Login](./11-3.png)

 - Now you can test your new deployment.
-If you chose an off-line acoustic model you can test by uploading a file for transcription.
+  - If you chose an off-line acoustic model you can test by uploading a file for transcription.
+  - Currently, you cannot test real-time model from the UI.
+A way to do this will be provided in then next release.

 ![Transcribe](./11-4.png)